Shikaga/story/index.md

 “Just some guy at the market”
 “Excellent.
 Well, I have some news.
 Best that we were on our way” Orin said, striding off towards their Inn, with Emlyn following close behind.

+7.
+---
+They sat at their small desk in their room at the Apple Pony, the windows flung open to try and entice any small night breeze into the humid room.
+The desk had been pulled from its original position facing the wall and placed in the centre of the room.
+The desk was covered by a large map of the city of Ren and a variety of documents sat on top of that, with Orins smoking box holding down one end of the map and an empty candlestick holding down the other.
+“So, it appears that events move quickly without us.
+It seems that Kris is preparing for war.”
+Orin said.
+“I suspect that this fact is already well known in Verris by now, but in our travels, we must have missed the message.”
+Orin took his pipe from his pocket and slowly and methodically started to fill it it.
+Once he was satisfied that it was just the way he wanted, he stood up, pulled a taper from the mantle and lit his pipe from a candle.
+“Our mission has not changed.
+Whatever developments may have occurred, there is no way for The House to contact as, and we must do our jobs quickly and effectively.
+Once we have achieved our objectives, we can return home via the fastest possible route and deliver our reports”
+Orin started to suck on his pipe thoughtfully.
+Emlyn just sat, waiting for him to finish.
+When he was in this mood, it was best to let him speak out loud and wait for him to ask her a direct question.
+“<Towit>, we need to somehow put our hands on as much information about the current state of their military as soon as possible.
+Now, as it so happens, before we arrived, I got wind of a man who might be happy to provide us with such information, for the right price that is.”
+Orin pulled on his pipe again, his eyes looking over the glowing bowl conspiratorially.
+Here it comes, Emlyn thought, he is wondering whether I have figured it out for myself yet.
+But she was still at a loss as to what things Orin expected her to have put together.
+“This man, a senior quartermaster as it so happens, has a thing for the horses.
+A fine distraction for most men, but for some, a disease worse than any plague”.
+Everything suddenly clicked.
+“Yes, a man like that can get into quite a bit of debt, loose every last penny he has.
+And then, take more than a few pennies that he doesn’t have, and make a bet which will put all his debt straight.”
+Emlyn explained with glee.
+“Finding himself so far over the edge, any man would give away a little information to someone who could save him from his fate.
+You basically had a sure thing, if you pardon the pun.
+But then his horse won!
+What were the chances?”
+Orin was smilling at her now, his proud eyes lit by his pipe, letting her explain her brilliant deductions.
+“Of course you couldn’t have that.
+It was necessary to ensure that he would misplace his betting card before he could cash it.
+And then he would have no choice but to take your hand”
+“No choice?” asked Orin.
+“Why wouldn’t he just claim that the money he took from the coffers was stolen by the break in this morning?”
+“Hmm”.
+Yes, that would be the logical choice of action, Emlyn thought.
+By breaking in I gave him the perfect excuse to explain away any money that he may have lifted from the military coffers.
+“I don’t know”
+“Hmmm” Orin said, imitating her contemplative look.
+“Well, why don’t you think about it some more.
+See if you can figure it out”.
+Orin shuffled through the papers on his desk, holding them up, trying to read them in the dim light of the room.
+“Ahhh, here we go”.
+TBC.